Telegram-Mini-Apps/telegram-apps/README.md

 # @tma.js

 Mono-repository, containing all the packages, connected with comfortable and safe TypeScript development on Telegram Mini Apps platform.
-To learn more, follow packages own documentations.
+To learn more about specific packages, follow their own documentations.

-To learn more, visit platform [documentation](https://docs.telegram-mini-apps.com).
+To learn more about platform itself, visit its [documentation](https://docs.telegram-mini-apps.com).

 ## Packages